-The Corpus of Contemporary American English (450+ million words) is 4-5 times as large as the British National Corpus (100 million words).
+The Corpus of Contemporary American English (520+ million words) is more than five times as large as the British National Corpus (100 million words).
 As a result, it often provides data for lower-frequency constructions that are not available from the BNC.
 In terms of concrete examples, let us focus here on just two types of phenomena -- collocates and syntax.

 Syntax.
 Consider the following three examples.

 In summary, while 100 million words is often adequate for studying syntax, for some very low-frequency phenomena, there is a real difference between 100 million words (BNC) and 450 million words (COCA).

 COCA has 20 million words in each year since the early 1990s (for a total of more than 520 million words total since the early 1990s), and the most recent texts are from late 2015.
 The most recent texts in the BNC, on the other hand, are from the early 1990s -- more than twenty years (nearly a generation) ago.
 This has important implications in terms of how the two corpora represent contemporary English.

 Lexical.
 Perhaps the easiest comparison deals with words that have recently come into English, or which are used a lot more now than 15-20 years ago.
 The following lists show a few words (just a tiny sample of all such words) that are found less than half as often in the BNC than in COCA (per million words), and the words in italics are found less than 10% as often (often, there are no tokens in the BNC).
 Obviously, some are American words and wouldn't be in a corpus of British English.
 Many others, however, are words that are simply much more common in COCA, because it alone contains texts from the last 20 years.